10 Snakes That Warn Predators With Bright Colours

 Source: iNaturalist user Brian du Preez – CC BY-SA 4.0

 It’s easy to imagine how the change would have spiralled out of control, using good old fashioned natural selection.
 The ancestor of the spotted harlequin snake 20 million years ago may have been far duller, but had its own ancestor 20 million years earlier with brighter colours.
-If the dull version had a rare mutation, a morph where the old colour genes were switched back on, that freak snake could have had a sudden survival advantage, which the older ancestor didn’t have, perhaps if local birds had grown more fearful of bright colours in the 20 million years inbetween.
+If the dull version had a rare mutation, a morph where the old colour genes were switched back on, that freak snake could have gained a sudden survival advantage, which the older ancestor didn’t have.
+Gradually, these colours would have spread, before the entire species was eventually bright and neon-coloured.

 Red headed Krait, Bungarus flaviceps